New Voting Machines Are Declared A National Security Priority. Will They Actually Get Funded?

 “It really depends on the state how far that money would go,” Norden said.
 “In a state like Texas, or Arkansas, or Kentucky, where only part of a relatively small part of the state is using paperless systems, if they decide they want to use the money to replace those systems, that money would go a long way.
 But for states like Pennsylvania, or New Jersey, or even Georgia, where you’re talking about most or all of a state that’s paperless, it’s going to be a small down payment — 10%, 20% of the cost.”

-After Wednesday’s hearing, Virginia Sen. Mark Warner, the vice chairman of the Senate Intelligence Committee, said the $386 million that’s expected in the omnibus bill “is in the range of what a number of experts said would be necessary" but noted that the federal government should not take over the election security file.
-"This is still a state and local responsibility, they still have to put up resources,." he said.
+After Wednesday’s hearing, Virginia Sen. Mark Warner, the vice chair of the Senate Intelligence Committee, said the $386 million that’s expected in the omnibus bill “is in the range of what a number of experts said would be necessary," but noted that the federal government should not take over the election security file.
+"This is still a state and local responsibility, they still have to put up resources," he said.

 On Tuesday, the committee, which wouldn’t normally keep tabs on voting equipment but which has taken up the issue as part of its investigation into Russian election interference, released a list of six recommendations to improve voting security, including the provision that “At a minimum, any machine purchased going forward should have a voter-verified paper trail.”